-Tattoo trends may come and go, but unfortunately the tattoos themselves last forever.
-Bad tattoo trends are like a bad dream.
+Tattoo trends may come and go, but unfortunately the tattoos themselves last much longer.
+Bad tattoo trends are like a nightmare.
 If you didn’t take part in the terrible trend, then you’ve probably forgotten all about some of the tattoos on this list.
-But if you were one of the unfortunate few to get a swallow or barbwire tattoo, then you’ll never forget the nightmare.
+But if you were one of the unfortunate few to get a swallow or barbed wire tattoo, then you’ll never forget.

 Tattoo fails have a way of following you around, and even if the tattoo isn’t immediately visible, people with really bad tattoos will never ever forget.
 If you’re thinking about getting some ink done, but aren’t sure what to get, check out this list of the worst tattoo trends ever and try your best to not make a huge mistake.

 The bad tattoos on this list will hopefully act as sign posts for anyone who’s about to get some tattoo work done.
 Getting a bad tattoo is kind of like eating bad food.
 If you’re set on getting a tattoo, first look at these tattoo photos and take note of how they’ve each gone in and out of favor with the public.